Digital-Footprints-Lab/sql4transepi/README.md

 `python -m venv ./venv`

-5. activate your clean Python with
+5. activate this clean Python with

 `source ./venv/bin/activate`

-(to leave this virtual environment, go `deactivate`)
+(to leave this virtual environment, type `deactivate`)

 6. finally, install the `requirements.txt` file to get your libraries into this fresh Python